 At Dietrich-Mothershead Funeral Home, we understand the many challenges you face after the death of a loved one.
-Our staff extends compassionate grief support in De Soto, MO, before, during, and even after you say your final goodbyes at the funeral.
+Our staff extends compassionate grief support in De Soto, MO, before, during, and after you say your final goodbyes at the funeral.

-We are a full service funeral home dedicated to serving those who ask for our assistance at whatever stage of the post-death and subsequent grieving process you are in.
-It may include assistance with benefits available through the Veterans Administration, unions, employers, life insurance, or pension plans.
+We are a full-service funeral home dedicated to serving those who request our assistance and support with the grieving process.
+Our support may include assistance with benefits available through the Veterans Administration (VA), unions, employers, life insurance, or pension plans.
 We can also provide resources on grief and an empathetic hand as you navigate life after loss.

 The Five Stages of Grief

 Elisabeth Kübler-Ross, in her book On Death and Dying, coined the “five stages of grief” used for decades.
 Grief is a normal response to the loss of a loved one and is something everyone experiences at some point in life.
 However, there is no right or wrong way to grieve – it’s a process unique to each individual.